Spasman/rcon_example/README.md

 "Y": The Y position of where the vice was.

 survival_use_vice (44):
 Triggers when a player uses a consumable vice.
-(Rubbing Alcohol, Smokes, etc).
-Forgot to have this trigger when using Hot Wings, will be fixed.
-"PlayerID": The player ID of who used the vice.
+(Rubbing Alcohol, Smokes, Hot Wings, etc) "PlayerID": The player ID of who used the vice.
 "Profile": Holds a JSON string with 2 keys, 'ProfileID' for the player profile ID and 'Store' for the player's store platform ID
 "ViceID": The ID of the vice being consumed